QcRaphRoseQc/AI-ImageDetection/README.md

 - Trained AI with 10 000 manually labeled images from the video game destiny 2.

-- Achived a 100% detection rate with a .0082 average lost using Darknet YoloV4 algorythme after 2 weeks training(1 million iterations) on my RTX 3080.
+- Achieved a 100% detection rate with a .0082 average lost using Darknet YoloV4 algorithm after 2 weeks training (1 million iterations) on my RTX 3080.

-- Version 1.0 was in Python but I went to C++ for more speed , with my 3080 on python I was getting 10-20fps , and in C++ 70-100fps
+- Version 1.0 was in Python but I went to C++ for more speed, with my 3080 on python I was getting 10-20fps , and in C++ 70-100fps

 - I use an Arduino Leonardo and a USB Shield to simulate mouse movement.